Theetuch/Optimizing-Piezoelectric-Bimorphs-for-Energy-Harvesting-from-Body-Motion/README.md

 # Optimizing Piezoelectric Bimorphs for Energy Harvesting from Body Motion: Finger Movement in Computer Mouse Clicking
 Welcome to the repository for my study on energy harvesting using piezoelectric materials.
-This research focuses on capturing energy from finger movements during computer mouse clicking.
+This research focuses on an experiment to characterize and optimize the piezoelectric PZT Bimorph, capturing energy from finger movements during computer mouse clicking.

 ## Overview
 This repository contains the MATLAB code used in my experiments, along with raw data files organized in respective folders.